 The RFEOI from BC Hydro is assisting the Province with the projected energy shortfalls as well as aiding in the Mountain Pine Beetle epidemic by capturing value from affected timber that may otherwise not be useable.
 There are several opportunities in the bioenergy sector including combined heat/power plants for community heating systems, or power production specifically for selling to the grid.
 A combined heat/power plant could be utilized to heat such facilities as housing complexes (apartments, senior's homes, etc.) hospitals, recreation centres, and large scale green houses.
 There is potential for joint ventures between the local governments and independent power producers.
 There is also potential for the local governments to move forward on these initiatives on their own, owning the assets and collecting revenues from power sales to offset taxation in the area.
-However, the lack of transmission level hydro infrastructure in the study area this could potentially raise the cost of initial infrastructure construction for Independent Power Producers (IPPs) or local/regional governments.
-As well, it may limit the size of IPPs to small producers, rather than large facilities requiring significant infrastructure.
+Lastly, there is a presence of transmission level hydro infrastructure at various levels in the study area; this could potentially lower the cost of new infrastructure construction for Independent Power Producers (IPPs) or local/regional governments.
+It also suggests that the area could accommodate a larger-scale IPP, which requires transmission level infrastructure for connection to the Provincial grid.

 Economic development staff should work with partners with the Prince Rupert Port and the Prince George airport, as well as international trade officials, to explore opportunities for assembly and light manufacturing.
 Often, products are shipped in a disassembled format to cut down on the space (and number of shipping containers) required to transport them.
 Closer to their final destination, it is often necessary to operate assembly plants and warehousing and logistics facilities in order to prepare those goods for delivery to market.
 Bulkley-Nechako may be well-positioned to attract these kinds of assembly operations.